Columba Marmion: Early Years (1858–1886)

-Marmion's work as a parish priest "daily brought him into contact with a cross-section of humanity," and he was "called upon to advise, teach, console and give every kind of spiritual and material aid."
-He "possessed an extraordinary facility for adapting himself to other people," and above all "in comforting others and putting them at their ease."
-During this period he began to learn "the delicate art of spiritual direction in which he was later to excel."
+In September 1881, he was appointed curate at the parish in Dundrum in the south of Dublin.
+Marmion's work as a parish priest "daily brought him into contact with a cross-section of humanity", and he was "called upon to advise, teach, console and give every kind of spiritual and material aid".
+He "possessed an extraordinary facility for adapting himself to other people", and above all "in comforting others and putting them at their ease".
+During this period he began to learn "the delicate art of spiritual direction in which he was later to excel".